Close

 The key knowledge and skills covered across your core subjects in a master’s level business analytics degree will include:

-• How to manipulate state-of-the-art software analysis tools such as Tableau
+• Software analysis tools such as Tableau

-• Knowledge about the data life cycle
+• Data life cycle

 • Data security and ethics